Bikas0/Text-Summarization/README.md

 <h5>Key Components of the Graph</h5>
 <ul>
-  <li>X-axis (Steps):</li> Represents the number of training iterations or steps.
+  <li>X-axis (Steps): Represents the number of training iterations or steps.</li>
-  <li>Y-axis (Loss):</li> Represents the loss value, which is a measure of how well the model's predictions match the target values.
+  <li>Y-axis (Loss): Represents the loss value, which is a measure of how well the model's predictions match the target values.</li>
-  <li>Training Loss (Blue Line): </li>Training Loss (Blue Line): Indicates the error on the training dataset.
-It is the loss calculated on the same data that the model was trained on.
+  <li>Training Loss (Blue Line): Training Loss (Blue Line): Indicates the error on the training dataset.
+It is the loss calculated on the same data that the model was trained on.</li>
-  <li>Validation Loss (Red Line): </li>Indicates the error on the validation dataset.
-It is the loss calculated on data that was not used for training but for validating the model's performance.
+  <li>Validation Loss (Red Line): Indicates the error on the validation dataset.
+It is the loss calculated on data that was not used for training but for validating the model's performance.</li>
 </ul>

 <h3>Evaluation</h3>